 Please read the information given below which gives details of our admission arrangements for the school.
 As a Catholic School all admissions should be directed to the school office to the head teacher, Mrs O'Brien.
 All applicants need to select and read the correct admissions policy below and complete a supplementary information form which can be downloaded below or collected from the school office.
 Please contact the school office, asking to speak to Mrs Hebbron should you require any further help or information.

-Applications for our Reception class for September 2022 will open on 1st November 2021, closing on 15th January 2022.
-Successful families will be informed via the LEA on 19th April 2022.
+Applications for our Reception class for September 2024 will open on 1st November 2022, closing on 15th January 2024.
+Successful families will be informed via the LA on 17th April 2024.
 The school will also contact all parents directly after this date with further information regarding admissions and our welcome meeting for parents.
 Please look out for this information.

 We are an academy school and the admission authority is The Gregory The Great Academy Trust.